-- Hospital is empanelled with 31 TPA's. the list includes all major and some minor TPA's approved by IRDA. - Department carries out all the processes required for cashless hospitalization and further settlement of claims. - Maintains the database of all the cases processesed till date in files and folders,
+- Hospital is empanelled with More than 30 TPA's and Panel.
+The list includes all major and some minor TPA's approved by IRDA. - Department carries out all the processes required for cashless hospitalization and further settlement of claims. - Maintains the database of all the cases processed till date in files and folders,

-- The hard copies of all the claim documents are kept in in box files stored in the MRD. - All recent and old outstanding cases are kept separately for reference. - The department gives assistance and guidance to patients regarding cashless hospitalization, and also help them in filing for reimbursements - Empanelment with New TPA's and renewal of the same is one of the most important task that has to be carried out in coordination with the marketing department. - Tracking of TPA receivables is done on a routine basis and received payments are checked for deductions, TDS, short payments etc. these deductions if not appropriate, are informed to TPA's and reason is sought. - Co -ordination with billing and accounts department for financial status reconciliation - Presenting the current status of TPA financial recovery to the management routinely or as regired by them
+- The hard copies of all the claim documents are kept in in box files stored in the MRD. - All recent and old outstanding cases are kept separately for reference. - The department gives assistance and guidance to patients regarding cashless hospitalization, and also help them in filing for reimbursements - Empanelment with New TPA's and renewal of the same is one of the most important tasks that have to be carried out in coordination with the marketing department. - Tracking of TPA receivables is done on a routine basis and received payments are checked for deductions, TDS, short payments etc. these deductions if not appropriate, are informed to TPA's and reason is sought. - Co -ordination with billing and accounts department for financial status reconciliation - Presenting the current status of TPA financial recovery to the management routinely or as required by them